 Want an easy, low-stress way to get involved in the world of dog sports?
 Start with a Coursing Ability Test (CAT) because it is designed specifically for newcomers.

 The first thing to know about the CAT is that – as with all of our tests – dogs do not compete against each other (as opposed to Field Trials where winners are chosen).
 Each dog runs individually and chases after an artificial lure on either a 300- or 600-yard long course.
-Your dog must finish in less 1 ½ minutes and 2 minutes, respectively.
-Because the course is for beginners, it is set up with safety in mind because we recognize that many of the dogs are new to the sport and might not possess the agility of an experienced sight hound.
+Your dog must finish in less than 1 ½ minutes and 2 minutes, respectively.
+Because the course is for beginners, it is set up with safety in mind, as we recognize that many of the dogs are new to the sport and might not possess the agility of an experienced sighthound.

-But don’t worry about being judged: Dogs only earn a pass/fail, and the maximum time is not meant to be difficult to achieve.
-Yes, your dog will need to run, not walk, to earn a passing grade.
+Don’t worry about being judged: Dogs only earn a pass/fail, and the maximum time is not meant to be difficult to achieve.
+But yes, your dog will need to run, not walk, to earn a passing grade.
 But even if he doesn’t do his best, don’t worry!
 Think of it as just a fun day out for both of you to meet other dogs and dog lovers.

 To compete, your dog must: